hmtsharma/EDA_Student_Performance_Indicator/README.md

 - Provide actionable insights and recommendations to improve student performance based on the identified factors.
 For example, determine if gender, ethnicity, parental education, lunch, or test preparation course have a significant impact.

-Visualization and Reporting:
+Visualization:
-- Create visualizations, such as bar charts, scatter plots, or heatmaps, to present the findings in an easily understandable format.
+Create visualizations, such as bar charts, scatter plots, or heatmaps, to present the findings in an easily understandable format.